CMSgov/beneficiary-fhir-data/apps/bfd-server-ng/README.md

 Run with `-DupdateSnapshot=` to update the snapshots (yes, the trailing equals is required, unfortunately).

+If snapshot tests fail, they will generate a `.patch` file with the difference that can be viewed using your diff tool of choice.

 ```sh
 mvn clean verify -DupdateSnapshot=
 ```